 With the increasing popularity of Linux desktops, There is another requirement occurred that we should have an application that can be used to run Windows applications.
 Windows has a long list of beautiful applications for users who are not available for Linux users.
-As we know that Linux does not support windows executable so WineHQ is a solution to run Windows applications and Linux systems.
+As we know that Linux does not support windows executables so WineHQ is a solution to run Windows applications and Linux systems.

 Wine required many development packages.
 First, we recommend upgrading all system packages using the following commands.

-dnf clean all dnf update
+sudo dnf clean all && sudo dnf update

-dnf groupinstall 'Development Tools' dnf install libX11-devel zlib-devel libxcb-devel libxslt-devel libgcrypt-devel libxml2-devel gnutls-devel libpng-devel libjpeg-turbo-devel libtiff-devel gstreamer-devel dbus-devel fontconfig-devel freetype-devel
+sudo dnf install libX11-devel zlib-devel libxcb-devel libxslt-devel libgcrypt-devel libxml2-devel gnutls-devel libpng-devel libjpeg-turbo-devel libtiff-devel gstreamer-devel dbus-devel fontconfig-devel freetype-devel

 RPM packages for wine are not available for the latest versions, So we need to download wine source code.
 Use the below commands to download it.